frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 Jan 24, 2022 - Changing to USB C and adding a uart removes the need for 'FTDI pads for pogo pins to flash the ESP32 bootloader'.

-Jan 24, 2022 - Using this connector for the display adaptor.
-XUNPU FPC-05F-12PH20
+x Jan 24, 2022 - Using this connector for the display adaptor.
+XUNPU FPC-05F-12PH20 https://jlcpcb.com/parts/componentSearch?isSearch=true&searchTxt=XUNPU%20FPC-05F-12PH20
-https://jlcpcb.com/parts/componentSearch?isSearch=true&searchTxt=XUNPU%20FPC-05F-12PH20
 Display backlight (BLK) tied to an unused GPIO.

-Jan 26, 2022 - BLK  needs to be connected to a GPIO.
+x Jan 26, 2022 - BLK  needs to be connected to a GPIO.
 I ran out of available GPIO pins on the breadboard, there are others from the ESP32 you will use for BLK (so I man turn-off the display and save some battery life with software).
 CS gets connected to GPIO 32 and DC connected to GPIO 16

 Jan 27, 2022 - Pads for battery, gesture sensor, haptic motor, speaker, 3 buttons

+Jan 30, 2022 - Power switch.
+Every single component, sans the battery charger, gets power through the 3.3v converter, so if the 3.3v is disabled, everything else on the board is off.
+This way, even if the 3.3v converter is disabled, the battery still charges when connected to the USB.
+Because the battery charger gets power from the USB connector itself, VBUS.
+BATT_SENSOR.

 Question?
 Ask principal maintainer Frank Cohen, fcohen@votsh.com